Email pitch templates are a starting point - guidelines to help you get going. We always recommend tweaking them to match your brand’s tone of voice.

 Hope you’re doing well.

-Our [product name(s)] (£X) are designed with [core attributes, e.g., thoughtful craftsmanship, timeless appeal and premium materials] - all at an accessible price.
+Our [product name(s)] (£X) are made with [core attributes — e.g., thoughtful craftsmanship, premium materials, and a focus on longevity], all at an accessible price point.

 Best,